Pirates vs. Guardians Player Props Betting Odds

 Reynolds Stats

-- Reynolds has put up 80 hits with 21 doubles, three triples, nine home runs and 31 walks.
-He has driven in 43 runs with eight stolen bases.
+- Bryan Reynolds has 21 doubles, three triples, nine home runs, 31 walks and 43 RBI (80 total hits).
+He has swiped eight bases.

 Reynolds Recent Games